VadimSmD/Face_tracking/README.md

 When you start the program indicate the path to save pictures, for example:
 C://Users//User//file
-To save exit the program press "Esc"
+To exit the program press "Esc"
 To exit the program and save faces and highlighted facial features press "Space"